Techno11/CS451/assignment3/examples/README.txt

 AS A SANITY CHECK...
 The following commands should work (standalone) IDENTICAL to above....
+To run, First, copy and run the command portion.
+(Copy the command, paste, and press enter.
+Nothing should happen...)
-To run, copy the WHOLE command and ALL the numbers, as well as the newline AFTER the numbers and paste it in the terminal.
+Then, copy ALL the numbers, as well as the newline AFTER the numbers and paste it in the terminal.
+Press Enter.

 // Identical to deterministic_example_1.txt
 ./elevator.o -p 1 -f 11
 3 2 5 10 5 0 5

 // Identical to deterministic_example_2.txt
-./elevator.o –p 5 –f 11 –w 10
+./elevator.o -p 5 -f 11 -w 10
 3 1 1 10 1 0 5
 3 3 1 10 2 0 5
 3 5 1 10 3 0 5